Puglia Road Trip Itinerary

 Start your Puglia Italy Roadtrip from charming Lecce.

 Book three luxurious nights at Palazzo Bignami on Via Lombardia, a stylish B&B providing all the home comforts to make your short stay in Lecce special.
 Rooms and shared areas are tastefully decorated with luxurious furnishings, attractive wall hangings and pretty decorative trinkets.

 The spacious breakfast room is both elegant and functional.
-It is obvious from the moment you walk through the large entry doors into the foyer that this is no ordinary B&B. Situated just 10 minutes’ walk from the old town, this alluring accommodation also has a gorgeous rooftop terrace and garden with views to the old town.
+It is obvious from the moment you walk through the large entry doors into the foyer that this is no ordinary B&B. Situated just 10 minute walk from the old town, this alluring accommodation also has a gorgeous rooftop terrace and garden with views of the old town.

 In addition to elegance, beauty and home comforts, guests are treated to a mouth-watering hearty Italian breakfast and warm hospitality.
 To secure your stay at Palazzo Bignami, visit Booking.com, the world-leaders in accommodation.

 Lecce is one of Puglia’s most famous and loved cities.
 Every year, millions of people visit Lecce, “The Florence of the South”, to admire the baroque architecture, ancient ruins, Cartapesta artisans and stroll through the narrow streets and people watch in the palazzos.
 There is much on offer in Lecce and deciding what to see and do can be difficult.
 Our 3-day Lecce guide will have you seeing and doing the best things in a short time.

 The best Puglia beaches and coastal hideaways are along Italy’s sun-drenched heel.
 The region is identified by its whitewashed hilltop towns, rural setting, traditional Italian cuisine, Puglia wines and spectacular mediterranean coastline.